 In countries like the United States, with well-resourced health care systems, more than 90 percent of children with the disease live well into adulthood.
 The keys are learning how to take the best possible care of yourself and working closely with health care providers who understand your condition and challenges.

-Seattle Cancer Care Alliance (SCCA) offers comprehensive treatment for adults with sickle cell disease from a team of experts.
+Fred Hutchinson Cancer Center offers comprehensive treatment for adults with sickle cell disease from a team of experts.